daniellionel01/parrot/README.md

 ## Quirks

-With everything in software, there are some quirks with this library, due to the nature of your database of choice and sqlc.
+As with everything in software, there are some quirks with this library, due to the nature of your database of choice and sqlc.

 ### Multidimensional Arrays